MRedies/autotorrent/Readme.md

 ### What does autotorrent do?

-Autotorrent check if alldebrid has any torrents, which you have not yet downloaded and then downloads them.
+Autotorrent checks if alldebrid has any torrents, which you have not yet downloaded and then downloads them.

 ### Howto
 You must create a json file, called ```config.json``` with your login information like this: